baylonp/learnHack_path/README.md

 # learnHack_path

+Just things I learn and want to share/remember for the future

 ##  Scope

 WIth this little corner on github I will try to explain the projects I work on and also the things I study and little by little start to understand about the **Magical Hacking World**.